mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/README.md

 ## Installation

 1. Upload the `turnstilewp` folder to `/wp-content/plugins/`, or install via Plugins → Add New.
-2. Activate “TurnstileWP” from the Plugins screen.
+2. Activate “SmartCT” from the Plugins screen.
-3. Go to Settings → TurnstileWP and enter your Cloudflare Turnstile keys.
+3. Go to Settings → SmartCT and enter your Cloudflare Turnstile keys.

 ## Configuration